ObolNetwork/charon/docs/configuration.md

 > Note this is for Charon V1 and extends on [DKG](dkg.md) docs.
 Charon V0 still uses old manifest files.

 A charon cluster is configured in two steps:
-- `cluster.json` which defines the cluster parameters without validator keys.
+- `cluster_spec.json` which defines the intended cluster configuration without validator keys.
-- `cluster.lock` which includes `cluster.json` and includes distributed validator keys.
+- `cluster_lock.json` which includes and extends `cluster_spec.json` with distributed validator bls public key shares and verifiers.

-The `charon create dkg` command is used to create `cluster.json` file which is used as input to `charon dkg`.
+The `charon create dkg` command is used to create `cluster_spec.json` file which is used as input to `charon dkg`.

 The `charon create cluster` command combines both steps into one and just outputs the final `cluster.lock` without a DKG step.

-The schema of the `cluster.json` is defined as:
+The schema of the `cluster_spec.json` is defined as:
 ```json
 {
   "version": "v1.0.0",                   // Schema version